Hard Soft or Dry | Which Motorcycle Luggage is Right For You?

 Soft bags are generally best for riding in non-dusty, drier conditions.
 They don’t tend to work well in heavy, constant downpours.
 The fact is, nothing sewn is truly waterproof; every time a needle passes through fabric, it creates a hole where water can enter.
 Many textile bags come with exterior rain covers or internal waterproof liners, but that’s an additional step that takes away riding time.
 If you’re doing river crossings or you get stuck in rain all day, you’re going to have to attend to these accessories, or else face moisture creeping in.
 Heavy dust (like you might find in the Southwest) is also a problem – it tends to kill zippers, as dirt particles work their way into the zipper mechanism and teeth.

 Soft saddlebags and tail bags can take a little longer to attach and detach from your bike, and many don’t offer the same fast, easy access as hard luggage.
-That’s why they’re great for people who do occasional trips, where speed of access isn’t a top priority.
+That’s why they’re great for people who make occasional trips, where speed of access isn’t a top priority.
 But there is one other advantage of soft bags: You can transfer them from bike to bike, since they don’t require bike-specific mounting hardware.

 You can even get some benefits of both hard and soft luggage with two styles from SW-Motech: the rigid, lockable Aero ABS sidecases, and the sporty Blaze saddlebag system.
 Both come with quick-release mounting systems, instead of the traditional throw-over style of many other textile saddlebags.

 Wet conditions usually mean muddy conditions, and that’s where dry bags shine.
-You get some of the advantages of soft luggage – light weight, compact size – in a truly waterproof and mud-proof bag.
+You get some of the advantages of soft luggage – lightweight, compact size – in a truly waterproof and mud-proof bag.
 If you’re planning a trip that will involve water crossings or possibly long days of inclement weather, dry bags are the best way to ensure that your belongings will stay clean and dry.

 In order to be water- and dirt-proof, that means no zippers.
-Dry bags are designed instead with a roll-top and buckles, for a secure closure and hardware that won’t get clogged with dust or mud.
-They’re usually made of a heavy duty, welded waterproof material like polyvinyl chloride (PVC) or thermoplastic polyurethane (TPU).
+Dry bags are designed instead with a roll-top and buckles, for secure closure and hardware that won’t get clogged with dust or mud.
+They’re usually made of a heavy-duty, welded waterproof material like polyvinyl chloride (PVC) or thermoplastic polyurethane (TPU).
 These kinds of materials are more durable than most textile fabrics, and as a bonus, they’re also easier to clean.
-The main disadvantage of dry bags is that it’s usually hard get to the stuff inside them quickly — that’s the tradeoff for having a closure system that successfully keeps water and mud out.
+The main disadvantage of dry bags is that it’s usually hard to get to the stuff inside them quickly — that’s the tradeoff for having a closure system that successfully keeps water and mud out.

 One question we get asked often is how to choose among the three brands of dry bags we carry: DrySpec, GIVI, and SW-Motech (formerly known as Bags Connection).
 Two models of DrySpec bags (D38 and D20) have a rigid structure, so you don’t need a rack to mount them; they function more like a standalone system.
 You also don’t need to cinch them down with buckle straps or Velcro to make them solid.
 As a result of this design, they also have a smaller opening.
-So, while the rigid structure makes these bags easy to get in and out of when they’re mounted on a bike, they’re a little less convenient to use off the bike.
+So, while the rigid structure makes these bags easy to get in and out of when mounted on a bike, they’re a little less convenient to use off the bike.
 In addition, DrySpec has an innovative, interchangeable strap-mount system with daisy chains that lets you combine the tail bags and saddlebags in a variety of combinations, for a configuration that best suits your particular motorcycle.